INCATools/ontology-access-kit/docs/glossary.rst

     The most common projection is the :term:`RDF` mapping, but this results in a structure that is not well suited to graph operations due to the use of :term:`Blank Nodes` to represent OWL expressions.
-    OAK makes use of a simple projection where OWL existential axioms are mapped to :term:`Edges<Edge>`, similar to :term:`Relation Graph`.
+    OAK makes use of a simple projection where common constructs such as OWL existential axioms are mapped to :term:`Edges<Edge>`, similar to :term:`Relation Graph`.
+OAK also projects some axiom types that are not yet projected in relation graph, such as those between individuals.

     - See also :ref:`relationships_and_graphs` in the Guide.